CopterExpress/clover/docs/ru/amls.md

 	// Stay in this loop as long as there is serial information from the GPS available char read_serial_byte = GPS_serial.read();
 	if (read_serial_byte == '$') {
-		// Clear the old data from the incomming buffer array if the new byte equals a $ character for (message_counter = 0; message_counter <= 99; message_counter++) {
+		// Clear the old data from the incoming buffer array if the new byte equals a $ character for (message_counter = 0; message_counter <= 99; message_counter++) {
-			incomming_message[message_counter] = '-';
+			incoming_message[message_counter] = '-';
 		}
 		// Reset the message_counter variable because we want to start writing at the begin of the array message_counter = 0;